Beloit College logo

 School of Health Sciences

-Opened late 2023/early 2024, it offers major paths in the healthcare field, partnering with institutions like Medical College of Wisconsin, Des Moines University, and Edgewood University for various graduate and dual-degree programs.
+Opened late 2023/early 2024, providing major paths in healthcare and forming partnerships with institutions like the Medical College of Wisconsin and Des Moines University for advanced degrees.

 🏫